odex21/vf-modal/README.md

 ```
 ### Start

->  It is compiled to es6, if you need compatibility with lower versions of browsers, you can refer to the following configuration
+>  It is compiled to es6 by default.
+If you need compatibility with lower versions of browsers, you can refer to the following configuration.

 1. Config Webpack or Vue CLI
    - Vue CLI